unexpectedjs/unexpected-check/documentation/index.md

 on the generator function, unexpected-check will try to shrink the error space as much as possible and therefore provide much more precise error cases.

-This project is still in it early days and asynchronous testing are missing.
-It is currently not possible to configure the number of iterations the tests should be executed either.

 I recommend using the plugin together with [chance-generators](https://github.com/sunesimonsen/change-generators) as it provides a huge range of generators and supports shrinking, but it is not a